EvHaus/haus.gg/README.md

 # Deployment

 - Use `Bash on Windows` (do **NOT** use Windows `Command Prompt`)
-- Run `yarn build && yarn deploy` to build and deploy the app
+- Run `yarn deploy` to build and deploy the app
 - Confirm the deployment at [www.haus.gg](www.haus.gg)